Executive Director

 Todd Quackenbush, Donations Assistant

 I have worked at EHP since October 2011.
 I am totally blind and I am a very independent person.
 I attended Palo Alto schools -- Juana Briones elementary, J.L.S. middle school, and Gunn high school where I graduated with a 3.72 grade point average in June 1995.
-Besides working at EHP Wednesdays and Fridays, I attend De Anza College.
+Besides working at EHP Tuesdays and Thursdays, I attend De Anza College.

 Braulio Robinson, Truck Driver